Proprixia/Proprixia/README.md

-cs student at UNC-Chapel Hill
-interested in transit, analytics, and cryptography naturally codes in Go and C. captively codes in JS and Python. internship experience at SAS and Plasma Games
+cs student at UNC-Chapel Hill \n interested in transit, analytics, and cryptography \n naturally codes in Go and C. captively codes in JS and Python. \n internship experience at SAS and Plasma Games \n

 my website: https://fruitofthefirehose.org/